fraite/pyted/readme.rst

 Install
 =======
-Download the pyted_package from Github.
+Download the pyted package from Github.

 Use
 ===
-Run pyted.py.
+Run pyted_runner.py.
 For more information see the "quick_start" document in the "docs" directory.

 Development so Far
 ==================